Akshurai2004/P2P-File-Sharing/README.md

   ```

 🌐 Network Instructions

-    Make sure all systems are on the same network.
+    -Make sure all systems are on the same network.
-    Update SERVER_IP in client.py and gui.py to the IP of the system running server.py.
+    -Update SERVER_IP in client.py and gui.py to the IP of the system running server.py.
-    Open port 6000 on all peers for P2P downloads.
+    -Open port 6000 on all peers for P2P downloads.
-    You can test peer connections with:
+    -You can test peer connections with:
   ```bash
     nc -vz <peer_ip> 6000
   ```
 📦 File Sharing

-    Place files you want to share in shared_files/
+    -Place files you want to share in shared_files/
-    Downloaded files will be saved to p2pdownloads/
+    -Downloaded files will be saved to p2pdownloads/
-    From GUI: Enter a peer’s IP, select a file, and hit Download
+    -From GUI: Enter a peer’s IP, select a file, and hit Download

 🛠 Troubleshooting

-    Make sure shared_files/ and p2pdownloads/ exist before running.
+    -Make sure shared_files/ and p2pdownloads/ exist before running.
-    If GUI hangs or fails, check:
+    -If GUI hangs or fails, check:
-    Firewall or network issues
+    -Firewall or network issues
-    Wrong IP or peer not running
+    -Wrong IP or peer not running

+😊 BY

+    *Aneesh Bharadwaj K S*
+    *Akanksh Rai*